-VGC has supplied skilled staff and operatives to Integrated Track Team (formerly Track Partnership) for over 15 years.
+VGC has supplied skilled staff and operatives to Integrated Track Team (formerly Track Partnership) since 2003

 At any one time there will be up to 170 VGC team members working for Integrated Track Team (ITT) right across London.
 They work across the network all year round, from station improvements at Ruislip in the west to track renewal at Upminster in the east.

 Shifts are generally overnight during the week, with some blockades and weekend possessions.
 Most shifts start at 22:00 with handback the next morning in time for the commuter rush.

 Our trained and experienced people include protection staff, foremen, platelayers, forklift drivers, slingers and control centre staff.
 While the range of work is wide, most of the teams concentrate on laying new drainage pipes, building catch-pits, repairing and restoring ballasted track, including replacing worn sleepers, rails, and points and crossings.

 Our key influencers on the contract are Damian Walsh, Guillaume Grimbeek, Moyo Gisanrin and Neil Lewis.

 Compliments received for the work of our teams on Track Partnership (now ITT) include: